Skip to main content

 What do you do when the at-fault party in a car accident claims it was not them but something wrong with the car that caused the incident?
 Prove that it is still their responsibility.
 In this episode of On Subrogation: Negligent Maintenance, insurance attorney Jason Sullivan explains how to apply negligent maintenance in auto subrogation lawsuits to support liability arguments against the opposing driver.

-(Learn more about subrogating against uninsured and underinsured motorists with our article: Limits vs Excess: Strategies for Successfully Subrogating an Underinsured Tortfeasor)
+Learn more about subrogating against uninsured and underinsured motorists: Limits vs Excess: Strategies for Successfully Subrogating an Underinsured Tortfeasor.

-A savvy subrogation attorney can beat this no-fault argument with the right strategy, but the key is to be prepared for it by the time the subrogated matter gets to court.
+A savvy subrogation attorney can beat this no-fault argument with the right strategy, but the key is to be prepared for the opposing party to raise it before the subrogated matter gets to court.

 Anticipating the Tortfeasor’s Attempts to Blame the Automotive